-Mubarak, Egypt’s autocrat ousted by protests, dies at 91
+Mubarak, Egypt’s autocrat ousted in uprising, dies at 91

 Over the next two years Egypt held a referendum on an amended constitution, as well as parliamentary and presidential elections.
 Turnout was high as enthusiastic Egyptians got their first taste of democracy.
 But the Muslim Brotherhood emerged victorious again and again, raising fears among their opponents that the country would be transformed into an Islamic state.

 The struggle came to a head in the summer of 2013, when the military removed President Mohammed Morsi, a senior Brotherhood figure, from power amid mass protests against his divisive rule.
-The military assumed power and launched a massive crackdown on dissent.
+The military assumed power and launched an unprecedented crackdown on dissent.
 El-Sissi was elected president the following year.
 Rights groups and activists say his rule has proved far more oppressive than Mubarak’s.

 “In a lot of ways, Mubarak’s legacy will be mixed,” said Steven A. Cook, a senior fellow in Middle Eastern studies at the Council on Foreign Relations.
 “Egyptians are taking stock of their abilities to voice their views on the state of their lives, and realizing they were safer doing that in 2010 than in 2020.”